ImRyanFromIT/imryanfrom.it/content/posts/Git-Actions-with-IIS/index.md

 ### Installing the Runner Agent
 We’ll be installing a self-hosted runner on the build server as a service.
 Therefore, please ensure you’ve created a service account specifically for this process.
 I’m using a standard service account called IISRunner.
+1. Log into Github and head over into **Repository > Settings > Runners > Create self-hosted runner**
+2. Run the script on that page in PowerShell, or the one below.
+Make sure you’re in your drive root before running this script.
+If you want to mess around with the location, please consult Github’s documentation on self-hosted runners.
+When I tried to move the install(and the _work folder) to a different location it caused issues.
+{{< highlight PowerShell >}}
+# Create a folder under the drive root
+mkdir actions-runner; cd actions-runner
+# Download the latest runner package
+Invoke-WebRequest -Uri https://github.com/actions/runner/releases/download/v2.308.0/actions-runner-win-x64-2.308.0.zip -OutFile actions-runner-win-x64-2.308.0.zip
+# Optional: Validate the hash
+if((Get-FileHash -Path actions-runner-win-x64-2.308.0.zip -Algorithm SHA256).Hash.ToUpper() -ne '05aa7d07223e7591f138db5a6a5f1b6f24ed22ab8b539307a6cf899f377f320f'.ToUpper()){ throw 'Computed checksum did not match' }
+# Extract the installer
+Add-Type -AssemblyName System.IO.Compression.FileSystem ; [System.IO.Compression.ZipFile]::ExtractToDirectory("$PWD/actions-runner-win-x64-2.308.0.zip", "$PWD")
+{{< /highlight >}}

+3. Run the **configure** script in the Github page referenced above.
+It’ll include a specific token you’ll need.
+Looks like this:
+{{< highlight PowerShell >}}
+# Create the runner and start the configuration experience
+./config.cmd --url https://github.com/ImRyanFromIT/imryanfrom.it --token 123456789ABCDEFGHIJKLMN
+# Run it!
+./run.cmd
+{{< /highlight >}}

+4. If successful, getting started will look like this:
+{{< img src="/posts/Git-Actions-with-IIS/Gactions1.png" height="624" width="232" align="center" title="Gactions1" >}}

+5. You’ll be prompted to **“Enter the name of the runner group to add this runner to:”** We’re not using any special groups here, so press enter for default.

+6. Next prompt is to **“Enter the name of runner”**.
+Press enter for default, which is the hostname.

+7. Prompt after that will prompt you for runner labels.
+I like to add the hostname of the machine in my labels, but you don’t have to.
+If you’d like to go back later and add a label you can do so through the specific runners tab in Github.

+8. Following the labels you’ll be asked to enter the name for the _work folder.
+Keep it as default
+{{< img src="/posts/Git-Actions-with-IIS/Gactions2.png" height="624" width="260" align="center" title="Gactions2" >}}

+9. You’ll then be asked if you’d like to run the runner as a service (Y/N).
+You can run it as the **NT AUTHORITY\NETWORK SERVICE** if you’d like to leave it as default, but I'm going to use a specific service account.
+In my case it's **“greatvaluelab.com\iisrunner”**.
+Make sure you include the domain or else the installer will get confused.
+After that, enter the password.
+  * If you make a mistake on the username part you’ll need to completely uninstall the runner and try again.

+10. Looks good!
+Lets check our services and GitHub's Runners page to make sure everything looks like it should.
+{{< img src="/posts/Git-Actions-with-IIS/Gactions3.png" height="624" width="273" align="center" title="Gactions3" >}}
+{{< img src="/posts/Git-Actions-with-IIS/Gactions4.png" height="578" width="81" align="center" title="Gactions4" >}}
+{{< img src="/posts/Git-Actions-with-IIS/Gactions5.png" height="624" width="272" align="center" title="Gactions5" >}}